stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 ### With compute_init

-Applying the mitigation also copies the `kernel_modules_denylist` definition to the export on the control node.
+The `kernel_modules_denylist` variable is saved in the hostvars for each compute node on the cluster export of the control node when we run the compute_init `export.yml` tasks.
+This is run as part of `ansible/site.yml` (in `ansible/final.yml`).

 We submit Slurm jobs to upgrade compute nodes.
 When they boot, they fetch the current `kernel_modules_denylist` and apply it as part of compute_init.